 Personal information held by SmedTech may include your:

-• name and date of birth;
+• name and role;

 • any information that you otherwise share with us.